 Sales of substantial amounts of our common stock in the public market after this offering, or the perception that these sales could occur, could adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional shares.
-Upon completion of this offering, shares of our common stock will be outstanding.
+Upon completion of this offering, 129,591,085 shares of our common stock (or 131,674,418 shares of our common stock if the underwriters exercise their option to purchase additional shares from us in full) will be outstanding.
 The shares of common stock offered in this offering will be freely tradable without restriction under the Securities Act, except for any shares of our common stock that may be held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, the transfer of which will be restricted under the Securities Act.
 Securities held by our affiliates may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.